codyrlee18/d609_data_engineering_at_scale/README.md

 - All screenshots demonstrating correct row counts for each of the tables created and adherence to the project suggestions are in the “Screenshots of Athena Queries” folder.

+#### References
+I used GenAI for assisting with debugging Glue job logic, optimizing SQL queries, interpreting project requirements, and navigating AWS Glue Studio throughout the project.
+The guidance helped ensure accuracy in row counts, proper filtering for research consent, and compliance with the project suggestions.